Why 3D print with Nylon Filament?

 In fact I’d go as far to say, of all the materials currently available to mass-market FDM machines – 3D printer Nylon has the most versatile list of properties, and come’s up 1st place in competence for a lot of them.

-Let me explain why printing Nylon is the most versatile material, and then we’ll cover how to actually print with it.
+Let me explain why 3d printing with Nylon is the most versatile material, and then we’ll cover how to actually print with it.

 As you know, different 3d printing materials have their own traits and Nylon characteristics should be accounted for.
-Luckily once you’re up and running, printing Nylon is no harder than printing with any other material, like ABS for example.
+Luckily once you’re up and running, 3d printing Nylon filament is no harder than printing with any other material, like ABS for example.

 Nylon 3D printer filament prints very nicely, the finish quality (provided it’s dry, read more below) leaves a smooth silky finish.
 As long as you use the best Nylon filament, the layer adhesion will be excellent producing fault-free prints.
 You’ll notice details are also reproduced well, lending itself to small or intricate prints as well as big stuff.

 3D Printing Nylon is extremely durable.